-We conduct business in the United States, and we have established two software development and servicing operations centers in India.
-Through Global Servicing Solutions, LLC ("GSS"), a joint venture formed with Merrill Lynch to service assets in other countries, we now have two fully operational offices located in Tokyo, Japan and Taipei, Taiwan, and are in the process of establishing operations in London, England, Beijing, China, Canada and Germany.
-In addition, we are also in the process of establishing operations in Belfast, Northern Ireland, and recently acquired a bank in Germany.
+We conduct business in the United States, and we have established operations in Canada, China, Germany, India, Japan and Taiwan.
+We are in the process of establishing operations in London, England and Belfast, Northern Ireland.
 Our foreign operations are subject to risks beyond those associated with our United States operations, including:

-- unexpected changes in local regulatory requirements; - unfavorable changes in trade protection laws; - difficulties in managing and staffing international operations;

-- potentially adverse tax consequences;

-- adaptability problems;

-- increased accounting and control expenses;

-- the burden of complying with foreign laws;

-- adverse social, political, labor or economic conditions;

-- changes in foreign currency exchange rates; and

-- our limited international experience.
+- unexpected changes in local regulatory requirements; - unfavorable changes in trade protection laws; - difficulties in managing and staffing international operations; - potentially adverse tax consequences; - adaptability problems; - increased accounting and control expenses; - the burden of complying with foreign laws; - adverse social, political, labor or economic conditions; - changes in foreign currency exchange rates; and - our limited international experience.